The Informed Investor

 First, if they are a Registered Investment Advisory firm, they act as your fiduciary.
 That means they are legally obligated to put your interests first.
 If they don’t, you have legal recourse.

-Second, if you choose a fee-only independent advisor, they don’t receive commissions.
-So with sales out of the equation, you simply get advice that’s in your best interest.
-You pay them the same way you’d pay your accountant or attorney.
+Second, if you choose a fee-only independent advisor, they do not receive commissions.
+So with sales out of the equation, you simply receive advice that is in your best interest.
+You pay them the same way you would pay your accountant or attorney.

-Third, those big brand-name firms have marketing budgets that are so big that they don’t necessarily need to keep clients happy.
-If someone leaves, there’s probably another prospect on their way in.
+Third, those big brand-name firms have marketing budgets that are so large that they don’t necessarily need to keep clients happy.
+If someone leaves, there is probably another prospect on their way in.
 Compare this to independent advisors which are usually local businesses.
 They need good word-of-mouth-advertising to attract clients, so their goal is to keep clients satisfied and informed.

 You may wonder, though, don’t the big firms have far more expertise?

 Again, you may be surprised.
-Of course they have some great advisors, but a big part of the culture is sales.
-Often sales training is emphasized and advisors could be encouraged to sell more.
-That’s more focus on sales, and less focus on helping you solve your financial challenges.
+Of course they have some great advisors, but a significant part of their culture is sales.
+Often sales training is emphasized and advisors may be encouraged to sell more.
+There is more focus on sales, and less focus on helping you achieve your financial goals.

 So, of course, do your due diligence.
 Look for a firm with professionals that have solid credentials.
-Work with firms that have enough experience that they’ve helped clients successfully navigate different types of markets.
+Work with firms that have enough experience that they have helped clients successfully navigate different types of markets.

-In conclusion, it’s critical to enter the financial services world with your eyes wide open.
-By learning the facts about the industry and choosing carefully, you can find a financial advisor that can help you achieve your goals and avoid financial mistakes.
-But as you can see, there are obstacles out there, so choose carefully.
+In conclusion, it is critical to enter the financial services world with your eyes wide open.
+By learning the facts about the industry and choosing carefully, you can find a fiduciary financial advisor that can help you achieve your goals and help you avoid financial mistakes.
+But as you can see, there are many choices out there, so choose carefully.
+If you are ready to speak with one of our experts at ICC, contact our team of financial advisors today.

 *Please Note: Limitations: Neither rankings and/or recognition by unaffiliated rating services, publications, media, or other organizations, nor the achievement of any designation or certification, should be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if ICC is engaged, or continues to be engaged, to provide investment advisory services.
 Rankings published by magazines, and others, generally base their selections exclusively on information prepared and/or submitted by the recognized adviser.
 Rankings are generally limited to participating advisers.
 Unless expressly indicated to the contrary, ICC did not pay a fee to be included on any such ranking.
 No ranking or recognition should be construed as a current or past endorsement of ICC by any of its clients.